 Note that this database does not include dismissed or acquitted criminal cases that occurred more than two years prior to the search date.
 Citizens can also obtain additional information on the available cases listed in the WCCA search.7 The Milwaukee County Clerk of Circuit Court can provide case data upon request to interested parties, with more information from this agency to follow.

-Access Milwaukee County Criminal Records via the Circuit Court Clerk
+Access Criminal Case Information in Milwaukee County via the Circuit Court Clerk

 The Milwaukee Clerk of Circuit Court maintains records on felonies for 75 years after final judgment, and this data is accessible to the public.8